iexcloud/docs/source/managing-your-data/defining-schemas/normalization.md

 # Normalization

-In Apperate, you can refer to an equity symbol using any supported [financial identifier type \(format\)](../../reference/financial-identifiers.md).
+In Apperate, you can refer to an equity symbol using any supported [financial identifier type](../../reference/financial-identifiers.md).
 Apperate relates equivalent symbols across different identifier types.
 You can, for example, use a CUSIP symbol to query datasets that store symbols in ISIN, FIGI, or another supported identifier type.
 Apperate, in effect, *normalizes* the financial identifiers.

 Subscribing to the financial identifier data would cost you tens of thousands of dollars annually.
 Implementing a mapping between the identifiers is complicated and time-consuming.
 We've normalized all this for you so you can concentrate on business logic for serving your customers.